apollographql/hack-the-supergraph/start/README.md

 That's it!
 Now we've upgraded our schema to expose `Location` as an entity 🎉

-Now the box is using the following schema:
+Now the Planisphere is using the following schema:

 ```graphql
 extend schema